-The RIC will continue to monitor the performance of T&TEC using the identified performance indicators during the second regulatory control period 2018-2023.
-The RIC will also initiate a number of measures to improve its monitoring and reporting activities, moving forward.
+Moving into the second regulatory control period (2021-2026), the RIC will maintain its approach of using the key performance indicators to monitor the performance of T&TEC.
+Additionally, the RIC will initiate a number of measures to improve its monitoring and reporting activities.
 These include:

-- Reviewing and/or revising the templates used by RIC to collect performance indicator data from T&TEC, to ensure the reliability and validity of the data reported by the service provider. - Employing all enforcement powers contained in the RIC Act, to obtain timely and reliable information from the service provider, including: - Caution letters; - Publication of non-compliance in the media; and - Any other action necessary to achieve compliance; - Reporting on an abbreviated list of major indicators (i.e. "traffic signal" indicators) at six (6) months intervals to give a snapshot of the performance and financial health of T&TEC.
+- Reviewing and revising the templates used by RIC to retrieve performance indicator data from T&TEC, to ensure the reliability and validity of the data reported by the service provider. - Employing all enforcement powers contained in the RIC Act, to obtain timely and reliable information from the T&TEC, including: - Caution letters; - Publication of Non-compliance Orders in the media; and - Any other action necessary to achieve compliance; - Reporting on an abbreviated list of major indicators (i.e. "traffic signal" indicators) at six (6) months intervals to give a snapshot of the performance and financial health of T&TEC.
 In order to provide a broad perspective, the indicators will cover the following areas: financial health, electrical efficiency, reliability, operational efficiency and customer responsiveness.
 The rationale behind this list of indicators is to depict the overall health and performance of the service provider using no more than six (6) indicators that may be of interest to customers and easily understood by them (see Table below).
 These "traffic signal" indicators will also be included in the electricity bills of customers.

-INDICATOR What it Measures Total System Losses (Transmission & Distribution) The amount of electrical energy that is lost in the system Current Ratio Financial Health - Liquidity % Net Profit Financial Health - Profitability SAIFI (System Average Interruption Frequency Index) Reliability Customers per Operational Efficiency of the Employee Ratio company Written Complaints Response Rate Customer Responsiveness
+INDICATOR What it Measures Total System Losses (Transmission & Distribution) The amount of electrical energy that is lost in the system Current Ratio Financial Health - Liquidity % Net Profit Financial Health (assessing the profit or loss position of the service provider) SAIFI (System Average Interruption Frequency Index) Reliability Customers per Employee Ratio Operational Efficiency of the company Written Complaints Response Rate Customer Responsiveness